-9.6 Vulnerable adult and child safeguarding
+9.6 Vulnerable adult, child safeguarding and disability awareness

-- 9.6.1 As a profession, hackney carriage/taxi and private hire drivers have a special responsibility for the safe transportation of fare paying passengers. - 9.6.2 All applicants for a hackney carriage/private hire driver's licence will be required to complete - disability awareness training (Equality Act 2010) - approved safeguarding training for vulnerable adults and children, in order to obtain a licence. - 9.6.3 Existing drivers will be required to complete disability awareness training and safeguarding training that is recommended by the Council within twelve (12) months of the introduction of this policy.
+9.6.1 As a profession, hackney carriage/taxi and private hire drivers have a special responsibility for the safe transportation of fare paying passengers.

+9.6.2 All applicants for a hackney carriage/private hire driver's licence will be required to complete

+- disability awareness training (Equality Act 2010) - approved safeguarding training for vulnerable adults and children, in order to obtain a licence.

+9.6.3 Existing drivers will be required to complete disability awareness training and safeguarding training that is recommended by the Council prior to the next renewal after the policy comes into effect.